aws-samples/aws-analytics-reference-architecture/core/API.md

 ### SynchronousAthenaQueryProps <a name="SynchronousAthenaQueryProps" id="aws-analytics-reference-architecture.SynchronousAthenaQueryProps"></a>

-The properties for SynchronousAthenaQuery Construct.
+The properties for the SynchronousAthenaQuery construct.

 #### Initializer <a name="Initializer" id="aws-analytics-reference-architecture.SynchronousAthenaQueryProps.Initializer"></a>